Matejshk1428/tinywhoop-build/README.md

 This project documents the building, configuration, and testing of a 65mm brushless TinyWhoop FPV drone.

 ## Components

-- 65 mm frame: BetaFPV Air65
+- Air 65 Frame and canopy (V2)
-- Motors: 0702 23000 KV brushless
-- Flight controller: Happymodel X12 AIO
+- Air 65 brushless 5IN1 AIO
-- FPV camera + VTX: integrated AIO module
+- Caddx Ant Lite
-- Propellers: 31mm 3-blade
+- Gemfan 1219S 31mm Props
-- Battery: 1S 300mAh LiHV
-- FPV goggles: BetaFPV VR03
+- Betafpv Goggles VR03

-## Goals
+- Lava 1s 260mAh Lipo

+# My Goals:
+- Build a TinyWhoop
-- Assemble and configure the TinyWhoop
+- Test it and compare it to the 3.5" Drone
-- Fly through indoor race gaps
-- Document the process and flight tests
+- Post the results here